 If any of the above conditions is not met, the entry will be disregarded.
 The date and time of reception of the complete entry will be taken into account for purposes of meeting the deadline.
 Any entry that is incomplete, submitted after the deadline or in any other form than that specified, will be disregarded.
 No entries via Facebook, Twitter or letter post will be accepted.

 The entries that comply with these rules will then be judged by a jury whose composition will be made available on the website: www.oiephotocompetition.com.

-The jury’s decision, which will be final, will be published on the web site www.oiephotocompetition.com on 19 May 2017.
+The jury’s decision, which will be final, will be published on the web site www.oiephotocompetition.com not later than 20th May 2019.

 The winners will be awarded the prizes mentioned in Article 8.

 The prizes will be awarded during the opening ceremony of the 87th OIE General Session on Sunday, 26 May 2019.
 Winners will be notified in advance by email.